madetech/blog/posts/silos.md

 ### Competitive individual KPIs

 When the performance evaluation of individuals prevents or discourages collaboration and knowledge-sharing there is no incentive to behave strategically.
 This friction can create problems internally for a single department just as much as cross-departmentally.
-For example, engineers may decide it is not in their best interest interest to behave colaboratively, potentially reducing the quality and speed of delivery of solutions.
+For example, engineers may decide it is not in their best interest interest to behave collaboratively, potentially reducing the quality and speed of delivery of solutions.

 ### Hiring